The Malawi Water Project at a Glance

-The Malawi Water Project is operated by the registered Canadian charity called Healthy Lives International Society.
-The Registered charity number is 784173890RR0001.
-The Malawi Water Project serves the villagers of Malawi, Africa who do not have access to clean drinking water.
-Most villagers in Malawi live on approx. $1 USD per day.
+The Malawi Water Project is operated by the registered Canadian charity Healthy Lives International Society.
+The Malawi Water Project is fortunate to be working with two registered NGO Malawian agents; the Anglican Diocese of Northern Malawi (ADNM) and the Anglican Diocese of Southern Malawi (ADSM).
+Bishop Fanuel Magangani from the ADNM and Bishop Alinafi Kalemba from the ADSM work with us to serve the villagers of Malawi who do not have access to clean drinking water.
+Most villagers in Malawi live on approximately $1 USD per day.
 The government does not have the funds to provide clean water to all villages.
 The goal of the Malawi Project is to improve health and alleviate suffering due to water borne illnesses by providing clean, safe drinking water to families especially vulnerable children.

-Our client base is villagers who have access to water but water that is contaminated due to pathogens.
-More than half of those served by the program are children.
+Our client base is villagers who only have access to water that is contaminated due to pathogens.
+More than half of those served by Malawi Water Project are children.

 Deaths due to water borne illness are particularly high in children under 5 years of age.
 Illness in older children and adults results in their inability to work, inability to attend school, and extra costs for medication.
 The Malawi Water Project is an important program for these villages because we can eliminate water borne illness and provide a most important resource, clean water!